 - Data Encryption (Transparent Data Encryption, Encryption At Rest, Encryption In Motion)

-- Threat Alerts and Resource Usage Alerts
+- Threat Alerts

-Monitoring Data Solutions:
+Monitor and Optimize Data Solutions:

 - Monitoring Storage, Databases, and Processing

 Once I had an understanding of the skills measured, I started on the Microsoft Learning Paths for Azure Data Engineers.
 Microsoft has done a great job making these learning paths engaging and easy to follow, and I enjoyed working through them.

 The content is varied enough that studying doesn’t get boring.
 For example, there is a good mix of reading, watching videos, answering questions, and getting hands-on experience in sandbox environments.

 Everything is gamified, meaning that you get experience points, badges, and trophies as you progress through the content and level up.
 If you don’t care about any of that, no problem!
 Just ignore it.
 But if you think it’s fun, it can add a little extra to your motivation :)

 It shows you the learning paths, the recommended order to work through them, the estimated time for each, and their recommended modules.
 All the links are clickable in the PDF, so this is a useful overview and starting point.

 However, I’m not sure if the guide is completely up-to-date.
 For example, the number of modules in the guide is different from the number of actual modules in the learning paths, the estimated times are different, and one learning path seems to have changed its name.
 Be aware of this so you don’t strictly follow just the guide, and as a result miss important modules that are not listed in it.